abdallah1936/PONG/README.md

 # PONG
-##  I am sure that we all Have played PONG before.
+##  I am sure that we all have played PONG before.
 #### PONG is a game that was very popular before these console games came out.
 I remember playing PONG when I was 6 years old.